Free Google Ads Performance Grader

 How accurate is Google’s AdWords Keyword Estimator?

-We've outlined the top 20 Most Expensive Keywords by category and the top five are:
+The top five Most Expensive Keywords by category are:

-In terms of absolute values, the keywords with "mesothelioma” and “abestos” remain the most expensive keywords with each over $100 per click as court cases have often lead to settlements between 1 million to 1.4 million dollars to class action lawsuits.
+In terms of absolute values, “mesothelioma” and “abestos” remain the most expensive keywords with costs per click over $100, as court cases have often lead to settlements between 1 million to 1.4 million dollars to class action lawsuits.